medampudi/kube_cluster/README.md

 This setup guide was inspired by:
 - The [DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-kubernetes-cluster-using-kubeadm-on-ubuntu-20-04)
 - The [kubernetes-playbooks](https://github.com/torgeirl/kubernetes-playbooks/tree/main) repository by Torgeir L. Hatlevik, which provided invaluable guidance, especially regarding Kubernetes dependencies and APT key setup.

----

-This README provides a comprehensive guide to set up a Kubernetes cluster on Ubuntu 22.04 with Kubernetes 1.29 on Contabo VPS servers, leveraging Ansible for automation and ease of deployment.